 Bringing Baby Home

+The wait is over, and it is time to bring your baby home from hospital.
+But remember that life will never be the same again, and you may need a little time to adjust to your new role –so be sure to make the most of any offers of help.
 In preparation for this you may feel like there is a lot to think about and organise.
 But do not panic, we have a few tips to help ease the transition for mums.

 The day before you are due to check out of the hospital, try and send home as many of the items you’ve received during your stay as possible; like flowers, gifts, and any large items.
 If this cannot be arranged, then ask the person accompanying you home to bring the vehicle you’re travelling back in as close to the hospital exit door.
-Also after just giving birth, new mums tend to walk more slowly; especially if you have had a caesarean, and are recommended to take things easy after checking out of hospital.
+Also after just giving birth, new mums tend to walk more slowly; especially if you have had a cesarean, and are recommended to take things easy after checking out of hospital.
 If needed, the midwives may provide you with a wheelchair.

 If you have never put a baby in a car seat, don’t underestimate how complicated this can be at first.
 Try to read the instructions and practice at home before baby is born.
 To note, don’t forget that you should never place the car seat in front of an airbag and avoid the temptation of taking the baby out of their car seat to comfort them.
 If you’re struggling ask your midwife for help before leaving the hospital.